krishnakadiyala/NPAcourse/labs/Section_04_Using_3rd_Party_Modules/Ansible_Lab_20_Restore_Configs.md

 Notice we added a new flag to the command being used called `--limit`.
 Since we added `eos` in the previous step and only made changes to the CSR routers, we can use `limit` to limit the scope of this job to just the Cisco IOS CSR devices.

-Note how are they are now __changed__.
+Note how they are now __changed__.
 It doesn't mean this made the change, just that diffs are found and would be changed when commit is true.

 ##### Step 11